 Andy Carey, BPP Executive Director, has been an effective participant in LACF activities such as the 10th Anniversary celebrated last year at Gringo Barrio held at Siete Banderas.
 Past president Elizabeth Sames served on the BPP Board of Directors from 2011-2014.
 She was also panel speaker at the San Antonio held conference for U.S.-Mexico Philanthropy entitled Building for a more prosperous future.
 BPP perseveres in addressing issues of prosperity, equity and opportunity along both sides of the Border.

-For our first-time visitors, the Laredo Area Community Foundation (LACF) is a nonprofit corporation dedicated to the philanthropic development of Laredo and the surrounding area.
+The Laredo Area Community Foundation is a nonprofit corporation dedicated to the philanthropic development of Laredo and the surrounding area.
 We help donors create unique, lasting legacies to achieve their charitable goals for the benefit of their community.
-The LACF is second-to-none as a giving resource, as it can connect donors to any philanthropic endeavor in the Laredo area, while at the same time promoting that endeavor through numerous outreach efforts.
-We host fundraising and awareness events throughout the year, all dedicated to promoting our funds and the charitable aims they support.
-We also handle all of the administrative and accounting burdens for our donors, who never have to worry whether their philanthropy is being carried out prudently.
+The LACF is second-to-none as a giving resource, as it can connect donors to any philanthropic endeavor in their home town as well as handle all of the administrative and accounting burdens for our donors, who never have to worry that their philanthropy is being carried out prudently.

-Designated-endowed, donor-advised, scholarship, or field-of-interest funds can all be created in as little as one in-office meeting with us or right here on our secure portal.
+Designated-endowed, donor-advised, scholarship, or field-of-interest funds can all be created in as little as one meeting with us or right here on our secure portal.
 Your fund can begin with a single gift or a specified amount for a defined number of years.
 Your gift can be for any charitable purpose: health, education, religion, arts & culture, and more.
 If creating a new fund isn’t in your plans, please feel free to make your gift to an existing fund with LACF.

 Let us provide the guidance, and stewardship that will make it easier for you to support your favorite cause forever.
 Contact us today!